shaloo/docs.arcana/docs/howto/arcana_wallet/wallet_watchasset.md

 * Use the appropriate integration method as per the app type and [integrate the app]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with the {{config.extra.arcana.sdk_name}}.

-* Add code in the integrated app to [onboard users]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/index.md).
+* Add code in the integrated app to [[index-onboard-users|onboard users]].
 The Web3 wallet operations can be invoked programmatically in an app only in the context of an authenticated user.

 ## Steps